jayjani1/Student-Progress-Card-App/README.md

 # Student-Progress-Card-App
-This is Android application which helps students to acces their marks on daily basis of mid terms and semester end examination.
-It uses gmail api for forgot password and also uses graph api to visualize your progress on graph.
+This is an Android application which helps students access their marks of Mid-Terms and Semester End Examinations in real time.
+It uses Gmail API & Graph API among various other tools for basic functionalities.